GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 ### Goal
-Within the Weightlifting Olympic History topic, this project aims to explore whether there’s a correlation between a higher weight-to-height ratio (Body Mass Index, BMI) on olympic weightlifting medalists across all competition years.
+Within the Weightlifting Olympic History topic, this project aims to explore whether there’s a correlation between a higher weight-to-height ratio (Body Mass Index, BMI) on Olympic weightlifting medalists across all competition years.

 ### Description
-This project uses the Kaggle Dataset named as **[120 years of Olympic history: athletes and results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)** as it's unique data source.
-The data is fetched from Kaggle programatically through Python code orchestrated on Mage.ai, stored in a object storage solution (MinIO), fetched from the object storage layer and finally transformed to be loaded into a Relational Database (PostgreSQL) in a star schema data structure.
+This project uses the Kaggle Dataset named **[120 years of Olympic history: athletes and results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)** as it's unique data source.
+The data is fetched from Kaggle programmatically through Python code orchestrated on Mage.ai, stored in an object storage solution (MinIO), fetched from the object storage layer, and finally transformed to be loaded into a Relational Database (PostgreSQL) in a star schema data structure.
 After loaded into the data warehouse layer (PostgreSQL) the exploratory analysis and data visualizations are created using Apache Superset.

 ##### Technologies and Versions used in this project:
 - Docker: 24.0.5 - Container Engine